Dharma Winds Zen Sangha Lineage

 Master Han Shan Deqing (1546-1623)

 Han Shan Deqing is an important figure from the history of Chan Buddhism who isn’t well known.
-They called him Silly Mountain(not to be confused with the other monk named Han Shan, who they called Cold Mountain).
+They called him Silly Mountain.

 He lived in China and is regarded as a great reformer.
 He spent a lot of time just wandering from monastery to monastery giving teachings and helping spread the dharma.
-He was renowned as a great lecturer and commentator and he advocated practicing Chan and Pure Land practice side-by-side.
+He was renowned as a great lecturer and commentator and he really devoted himself to simply travelling around teaching

 Han Shan wrote many commentaries, lectures, and poems.
 He was a great inspiration to Master Hsu Yun and as such he is revered in the lineages that are descended from him, but outside of those groups he’s largely unknown in spite of his great accomplishments.
 You can read the “The Maxims of Master Han Shan” here.